 What is ‘Do It In Durham’?

-Last year ‘Do It In Durham’ had over 60 events and partners, with over 1,500 event attendees and in recognition of this success we were awarded the ‘GEW Canada Trailblazer’ badge.
+This celebration started in 2013, over the years ‘Do It In Durham’ has had up to 60 events and over 1,500 event attendees in one week!
+Do It In Durham was awarded the ‘GEW Canada Trailblazer’ badge.
 Whitby won the “Entrepreneurial Hot Spot” for the number of events (28) held in Whitby and at the Business Advisory Centre Durham (BACD).
 This year, ‘Do it in Durham’ brings together all partners who will host events for the benefit of Durham’s Entrepreneurial Community.

-One of our objectives is to showcase the valuable local eco-system of support, funding and entrepreneurial resources that is available to businesses in Durham Region.
+One of our objectives is to showcase the valuable local eco-system of support, funding and entrepreneurial resources that is available to businesses and budding entrepreneurs in Durham Region.

 What is Global Entrepreneurship Week?